Continuing on from my last post…..again please note all views expressed here are my own personal ones, not those of any FTO and airline.

 This varies from airline to airline, nonetheless it is a more common trend for airlines to focus on ‘soft skills’ (aka non-technical skills).
 Due to the increasingly automated cockpit of a modern airliner, companies assess a candidate’s ability to work in a multi-crew environment as flying does not only require good piloting skills, but there are also the human factors to consider.
 In other words, they evaluate your competencies and whether you will fit into the company.
 Additionally, many airlines are looking for both the team player and the team leader when recruiting for First Officers because FOs are the captains of tomorrow!
 Here is a list of some of the key competencies:

 - Teamwork & Leadership – As mentioned above, a pilot needs to both act as a team player, but also be capable of taking the lead.
-Airlines tend to assess a pilot’s ability to work in a team by having a group exercise session where a candidate’s behavior will be observed in a group environment.
+Airlines tend to assess a pilot’s ability to work in a team by having a group exercise session where a candidate’s behaviour will be observed in a group environment.

 - Motivation & Determination – Training to become a pilot is very demanding and requires a lot of dedication to the course.
 It is intensive and I’m not exaggerating when I say my theoretical knowledge books / notes reached hip height by the time I had finished all of my exams!
 In addition, being an airline pilot is a continuous learning process.
 Throughout a pilot’s career, they will constantly undergo training and acquiring new knowledge as the industry evolves.